sasa-solutions/yr_weather/README.md

 4. Script forecasts into databases or other systems

 The Gem deals with caching (either using the file system, or in Redis), and constructs the API request to YR in a manner that complies with their [requirements](https://developer.yr.no/doc/locationforecast/HowTO/).
+## Terms of Service
+YR are pretty permissive.
+There is a request for attribution, and a twenty requests per second rate limit.
+Before you get to far, please review [this](https://developer.yr.no/doc/TermsOfService/).

 ## Installation
 Either add it to your Gemfile: